Choices Make History

 - understand and use terminology related to plane and space geometry

-The course of study in fifth grade social studies is American history; our theme is We, the People.
+The course of study in fifth grade social studies is American history; our theme is Choices Make History.
 This theme focuses on the great variety of people who built our country.
 This diversity brings both richness and conflict, and it gives rise to different perspectives related to the events we study.
 The students learn to ask themselves:

 - Whose perspective is evident as we read and research?

 - Would the story have been the same if it were told by a different person?

 Through these various units, students learn...